 - Faculty from GRA-affiliated institutions are encouraged to apply; however, a faculty appointment at a GRA-affiliated institution is not required.

-ELIGIBILITY REQUIREMENTS FOR JUNIOR FACULTY FOCUSED AWARDS:
+ADDITIONAL ELIGIBILITY REQUIREMENTS SPECIFIC TO JUNIOR FACULTY FOCUSED AWARDS:

 - The PI must have NIH New Investigator status, meaning she/he has not previously competed successfully as PD/PI for a substantial NIH independent research award such as an R01.
 Click here for a detailed definition and exclusions.